 In this case, any birth certificates you need will be sent to you by post.
 If you wish to obtain any other certificates in addition to the free one (see the 'What happens after registering a birth' section), you'll need to enclose the appropriate payment (found in the applying for a certificate document).
-Registering a birth by declaration and receiving certificates in the post will delay any arrangements you may wish to make regarding passports, family allowances, etc. If you need any copies of birth certificates in the future, they will only be available from the office where the birth is registered (i.e. Middlesbrough) and not where the birth declaration was made.
+Registering a birth by declaration and receiving certificates in the post will delay any arrangements you want to make regarding passports, family allowances, etc. If you need any copies of birth certificates in the future, they'll only be available from the office where the birth is registered (i.e. Middlesbrough) and not where the birth declaration was made.

 If the mother and father were married to each other at the time of the birth, they can register the birth together, or either can register the birth alone.
 Registering the birth alone doesn't mean that only one parent's details will appear on the register.